 Thanks to everyone who has written in.
 Your comments are always appreciated.
-This site first appeared on the net in 1998, and its growth is due, in part, to those people who wrote in and said, "Hey, did you know…".
+This site first appeared on the net in 1998 – this is the seventh major revision – and its growth is due, in part, to those people who wrote in and said, "Hey, did you know…?"
 Well, no, no I didn't, but now I do, and thanks for your help.
-If you have more info, please feel free to contact me.
+If you have info, please feel free to @ me.

 – Scott Dutton

-Gene Roddenberry came up with the first version of Assignment: Earth as he worked on Star Trek's first season, and pitched it to Desilu in a 47-page script.
+Gene Roddenberry developed the first version of Æ as he worked on Star Trek's first season, and pitched it to Desilu in a 47-page script.

 Gary Seven is a man sent back in time from the 24th century, the only Earth man to ever survive the transit.
 His goal is to defeat the Omegans, a race of shape-changing aliens who have sent agents back in time to change Earth's history so they can defeat Earth in the future.
 Harth and Isis would be the primary Omegan antagonists.
 Roberta Hornblower is described as she appeared in the final episode, but as a 20 year old.